fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

 **Installation Environment Inspection**

 Full environment check scripts are provided.
 It inspects the environment dependency, permission, version, and other necessary resources.
-The inspection result will indicate the potential issues and provide solutions before KAP starts.
+The inspection result will indicate the potential issues and provide solutions before Kyligence Enterprise starts.

 **New Metadata Storage**

-Relational databases, such as MySQL, can be used as the KAP metadata store.
+Relational databases, such as MySQL, can be used as the Kyligence Enterprise metadata store.
 By moving the metadata from HBase to relational database, the database operation strategies are followed.
 Without HBase, the total operation cost and risks are reduced dramatically.

 **Cube Building Scheduler**